Outline of Complete Thyself

 - Wisdom and the unity of the virtues.

-- Wisdom subsumes and supersedes virtue.
+- Wisdom subsumes and supersedes the virtues.

 Chapter 4: Love